CB Estudiantes: History

-In May 1963, Estudiantes won their first trophy, the Spanish Cup, against Real Madrid.
-In April 1986, after several decades without sporting success, Estudiantes won their first Copa Príncipe de Asturias against Granollers.
-The 1990s would be the golden age of the college club.
-In April 1992, a month after winning his second Spanish Cup against CAI Zaragoza, Estudiantes reached the 1992 EuroLeague Final Four in Istanbul, finishing in 4th place.
-It was his Annus mirabilis.
-In March 1999, the team played his only European final, in the 1998–99 Korać Cup, by defeated by FC Barcelona.
-In January 2000, Estu won his third Spanish Cup against Valencia, the last one until today.
-In the 2003–04 ACB season, it reached the Spanish ACB League finals, where they could not win against FC Barcelona.

 In May 2012, after several irregular seasons, marked by a bad economic situation, Estudiantes was relegated for the first time in its history from the top tier of Spanish basketball, but remained in the league because LEB Oro champion CB 1939 Canarias didn't present the required documentation and money.
 In May 2016, again, the team was relegated, but remained in the ACB because champion Palencia Baloncesto didn't present the required documentation and money.
-Finally, after several relatively stable years, the team's relegation was completed during the coronavirus pandemic in May 2021.
-Since then, Estu remains in LEB Oro, fighting for promotion and returning to the ACB.
+The club's irregular sporting situation could have been resolved with more efficient management, but finally, after several relatively stable years, the team's relegation was completed during the coronavirus pandemic in May 2021.
+Since then, Estu remains in LEB Oro, fighting for promotion back to the ACB and gradually resolving its financial situation.
 Even so, during this negative period, Estudiantes has managed to expand their trophy collection, winning the Copa Princesa de Asturias twice more against Granada (2022) and Básquet Coruña (2024).
+In January 2026, Estudiantes added to its list of achievements once again, winning the newly created competition, the Spain Cup, against Palencia Baloncesto, the host team of the Final Four.